SundarDong/DjangoStudyBud/README.md

 6. Now we can see the data modal in the Admin prebuild panel in the python and we can see the modal in the Data base table.

 7. (Here There is a small Gap due to my personal Reasons.)

+8. After some rest then we will create the New Modal Topic and Message which is linked to the parent modal Room.
+Model Topic and Message get the Foreign key of Room Model.